LCID Investors Have Opportunity to Lead Lucid Group, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 16, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lucid Group, Inc. ("Lucid" or the "Company") (NASDAQ: LCID).
+LOS ANGELES, May 20, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lucid Group, Inc. ("Lucid" or the "Company") (NASDAQ: LCID).

 Class Period: November 15, 2021 – February 28, 2022